-After getting off the a difficult start, the San Fransisco Giants made the game competitive in their 6-4 loss to the St. Louis Cardinals in Game 1 of the NLCS.
+The San Fransisco Giants got down early but made a push to make a 6-4 loss to the St. Louis Cardinals look competitive in Game 1 of the NLCS.

 Giants starter Madison Bumgarner struggled mightily, allowing six runs, including two homers to David Freese and Carlos Beltran, in suffering the loss.
 San Fransisco scored four runs in the bottom of the fourth inning and despite failing to produce much offense after that, didn't just give up.